0niSec/0nisec-blog/content/posts/obsidian.md

 This just creates a collapsible (noted by the "-" at the end) callout with the name metadata and a class of "metadatatable" that adds some additional styling.
 I can't remember if the additional styling is through Meta Bind or not, but I want to say not.
 This is just standard Obsidian markup, but isn't found in Markdown.

 **INPUT[...]**
 Any of the fields in the table that start or look like this are the [Meta Bind](https://www.moritzjung.dev/obsidian-meta-bind-plugin-docs/) plugin.
+These `INPUT`s let me create input (duh) fields that let me add additional metadata to my note for things such as how difficult the box is rated on HTB, if I owned it, etc. Having this metadata in every note enables me to create a Home Dashboard that has many Dataviews of all the different kinds of metadata.
+It's really powerful.

 ## References